KempnerInstitute/systems-scaling/readme.md

 python synthetic/student_teacher.py --depth 4 --width 512 --batch 2048 --lr_max 6e-4 --wandb_project <YOUR PROJECT NAME> --store_full_gradients --log_weight_clipping --val_every 100 --steps 9000 --save_checkpoints --checkpoint_window_center 14100 --checkpoint_window_size 200 --checkpoint_every 20
 ```

 which will run the synthetic experiment and save checkpoints at starting at global step 13900 every 20 steps.
+Note that `steps` above refers to how many steps both the FP32 and MX training loops take, so 9000 `steps` equates to a total of 18000 global steps.
+If you plan on using deterministic torch algorithms (on by default), you may need to export the CuBLAS work config by `export CUBLAS_WORKSPACE_CONFIG=:16:8`  or `:4096:8`.

 To run an intervention experiment, for example returning to full precision at the intervention point, you can run

 ```
 python synthetic/student_teacher.py --run_intervention --intervention_checkpoint <PATH TO YOUR CHECKPOINT> --depth 4 --width 512 --batch 2048 --lr_max 6e-4 --steps_total 500 --store_full_gradients --log_weight_clipping --val_every 100 --wandb_project <YOUR PROJECT NAME> --dont_inject_mx_ops